Tyson's Run: Plot

 Tyson's foot is caught under a fallen tree's branch in a pond and is unable to move.
 The search party is called off after one of the deputies is bit by a rattle snake.
 With the water rising quickly, Tyson hears his father and calls out to him.
 After realizing that he can lose his son, Bobby feels guilty about his treatment towards him and stays with his son in the pond after failed attempts to rescue him.
 Aklilu finds them both after being called by Eloise.

 At the hospital, Tyson is reunited with his mother but he has hypothermia and is put to bed.
 Tyson recovers quickly and Bobby has opened up more to his son.
 However, Bobby believes that Tyson's dream to run and win the marathon is unrealistic.
 Bobby reflects on Tyson as a baby, wanting to be a better father to him.

 Bobby decides to be a better father by passing on the State football championship to be there for Tyson's upbringing.
 Mayor Coleman calls Bobby into his office, citing that Tyson's participation in the race is a mistake, but Bobby is unrelenting and defends his son's chances.
 Bobby learns that Aklilu was indefinitely expelled due to drug allegations.

 At school, Tyson's peers realize their mistake and defends him against Bradley.
 Bobby stops Aklilu from training Tyson without allowing him to explain.
 Tyson runs off and confronts Aklilu, who stated that he had a cold on the day of his final race but there was a banned substance in the medicine which he was unaware of.

 On the day of the race, Tyson falls but is motivated by the sight of Aklilu and words of his father's encouragement.

 Closer to the finish line, Shannon professes her affection to Tyson.
 He goes on to win the marathon into his parents’ waiting arms while Aklilu cheers from the sidelines.
 Tyson talks to his baby sister, giving her reassurances that he will be there for her.
+In a post-credit scene, Bradley tries to dunk him in the toilet, only for him to be dunked himself.